Downsizing Scams: Effortless Tips to Stay Safe

 - Pickup or shipping details

-These records can help if there is a dispute or if you later need to report fraud.
+These records are useful if a dispute arises.
+They can also help if you need to report fraud later.

 Overpayment scams

-A buyer says they will pay more than the asking price and asks you to refund the difference.
-They may send a fake check, a fraudulent electronic transfer, or a screenshot that looks like payment.
+This is one of the most common tricks.
+A buyer says they want the item and offers more than your asking price.
+Then they ask you to refund the difference or forward part of the money to a third party.
+They may send a fake check, a fraudulent transfer, or a screenshot that looks like proof of payment.

-Warning sign: You are asked to send money back before funds clear.
+Warning sign: You are asked to send money back before the original payment has fully cleared.

-Safe response: Do not refund anything until the original payment is confirmed and fully settled through a legitimate system.
+Safe response: Never refund anything until the payment is confirmed and settled through a legitimate system.

-A supposed buyer claims to live far away and sends a third-party shipping service.
-They may ask you to pay shipping upfront or share personal information.
+A supposed buyer claims to live far away and says they will arrange shipping through a third-party company.
+Sometimes they ask you to pay the shipping fee upfront or share personal information with the courier.

-Warning sign: The buyer controls the process and wants you to act outside the platform.
+Warning sign: The buyer controls the process and wants you to leave the platform or use an unfamiliar service.

-Safe response: Arrange your own shipping only through known carriers and only after verified payment.
-Never use unfamiliar couriers suggested by the buyer.
+Safe response: Only use shipping methods you know and trust, and only after verified payment.
+Never use a courier suggested by the buyer if it seems unfamiliar or unnecessary.

 Phishing messages

-You may receive a text or email that looks like a message from the marketplace or payment service.
-It may ask you to click a link and “verify” your account.
+You may receive a text or email that looks like it came from the marketplace or payment service.
+It may ask you to click a link and “verify” your account, confirm a payment, or avoid account suspension.

-Warning sign: The message creates urgency or uses a slightly incorrect website address.
+Warning sign: The message creates urgency or contains a suspicious web address.

-Safe response: Go directly to the official app or website rather than clicking links in messages.
+Safe response: Go directly to the official app or website.
+Do not click links in unexpected messages.

 Pickup scams

-Warning sign: The story changes at the last minute, especially after you have already agreed to sell.
+Warning sign: The story changes at the last minute.

-Safe response: Do not release the item until payment is complete under the terms you set.
+Safe response: Do not release the item until payment is complete and meets the terms you set.

 Identity theft attempts

-Safe response: Share only the information needed to complete the sale.
+Safe response: Share only what is required to complete the transaction.

 Safe Selling Practices for Local Sales

-Whenever possible, meet in a well-lit public location with cameras and regular foot traffic.
-Many police stations and community centers now offer designated exchange zones.
-If the item is large, have another adult present at your home.
+Whenever possible, meet in a well-lit, public location with cameras and regular foot traffic.
+Many police stations and community centers now offer designated exchange areas for online sales.

-If someone comes to your home, keep the transaction brief and controlled.
-A buyer should inspect the item in the entryway, garage, or porch area if possible.
-Do not allow them to wander through the house.
+If a buyer comes to your house, keep the interaction brief and controlled.
+Ideally, the person should inspect the item in the garage, driveway, porch, or entryway.
+There is no reason for a buyer to wander around your home.

 Accept secure payment only

-- Cash for small local transactions, if you can verify it
+- Cash for small transactions, if you can verify the bills

-- Platform-based payment that confirms funds have cleared
+- A platform-based payment that confirms funds have cleared

-- A cashier’s check only after you verify it with the issuing bank, although cash or platform payments are often safer
+- A cashier’s check only after you verify it with the issuing bank

 - Overpayment by check